accert-dev/ACCERT/docs/source/user/iat.rst

    )
    print(result["summary"])

-Runnable standalone examples for China, Korea, UAE, Poland, and El Salvador are in ``tutorial/iat/iat_lr_occ_china_example.py``.
+Runnable standalone examples for the supported countries are in ``tutorial/iat/iat_lr_occ_china_example.py``.

 Connecting IAT to the Cost Reduction Framework Tool